Choose the Ideal Device for Your Water Application

 What Level of Accuracy Do You Need?

-While you’re specific application may require a minimum water level accuracy as given on the logger’s specification sheet, there are many other factors that affect water data collection.
+While your specific application may require a minimum water level accuracy as given on the logger’s specification sheet, there are many other factors that affect water data collection.
 For example, not only sensors but also the data logger itself and its ADC (analog-to-digital) converter have different specs including accuracies and error.

 First find the logger’s accuracy as given on the manufacturer’s spec sheet, available from an online distributor.
 If you want to go with a vented water level logger, you’ll only need to look up a single sensor error spec.

-Next ask the manufacturer or distributor if the logger’s accuracy is for all the logger’s measurements or just for the sensor itself.
+Next, ask the manufacturer or distributor if the logger’s accuracy is for all the logger’s measurements or just for the sensor itself.
 Does this accuracy value cover the logger’s full-calibrated measurement range, or only to a single point of the range?

 Additionally, vented loggers are generally more accurate than non-vented models, although the latter type of design is more affordable, portable, and reliable concerning data integrity.